zlochina/xil-research-modification/doc/flow.md

     - [ ] Try to build my model using RRR gradient

 - [ ] Environment:
-    - [ ] Research how to build singularity container in order for it to be run in RCI cluster
+    - [x] Research how to build singularity container in order for it to be run in RCI cluster
     - [ ] Build container with dependencies.
+        - [x] OS dependency
+        - [ ] Python dependency.
+TODO: Find suitable dependency.
+Is resolved by finding common version for every `pyproject.toml`
+        - [x] Python requirements dependencies (I guess we should try Poetry or try installing to main Pip)
+        - [ ] Optional dependencies
+            - [ ] Ranger.
+Should find out how to use it properly
+            - [x] Starship.
+            - [ ] btop
+            - [ ] Shell command autocompletion
-    - [ ] Try out building container using Singularity
+    - [x] Try out building container using Singularity
+    - [ ] Build poetry files for **Fashion_MNIST** and **Plant Phenotyping**.
+Optionally for Strategy Analysis
+        - [x] Fashion_MNIST
+        - [ ] Plant Phenotyping

 - [ ] RCI cluster:
-    - [ ] Research how to schedule and use rci cluster, maybe ask Professor or admins of RCI for manual.
+    - [ ] [Research](https://login.rci.cvut.cz/wiki/how_to_start) how to schedule and use rci cluster, maybe ask Professor or admins of RCI for manual.

 ## Tree of the paper code
 - [ ] `code/`